trumaker/letter_group/README.md

 # LetterGroup

 Organize data results from raw sql queries (as with PGresult, or Dossier) intelligently.
+Or even simple arrays of hashes.

 See specs for examples.